usman2789/usman2789/README.md

 - 🌱 I’m currently learning **Gen Ai**

-- 👨‍💻 All of my projects are available at [usman-dev.vercel.aoo](usman-dev.vercel.aoo)
+- 👨‍💻 All of my projects are available at [usman-dev.vercel.app](usman-dev.vercel.app)

 - 📫 How to reach me **usman@behtarkal.com**